Protest arrests show regular Americans, not urban antifa

-It also underscores how the people being brought up on federal charges rarely fit President Donald Trump’s portrayal of them as members of left-wing radical groups.
+Defense attorneys and civil rights activists are questioning why the Department of Justice has taken on cases to begin with.
+They say most belong in state court, where defendants typically get much lighter sentences.
+And they argue federal authorities appear to be cracking down on protesters in an effort to stymie demonstrations.

-An Associated Press review of thousands of pages of court documents from the more than 300 federal arrests nationwide shows that many look like people caught up in the moment.
-Very few of those charged appear to be affiliated with highly organized extremist groups, and many are young suburban adults who are from the very neighborhoods Trump is vowing to protect amid an election year effort to scare white voters from the suburbs into reelecting him.
+“It is highly unusual, and without precedent in recent American history,” said Ron Kuby, a longtime attorney who isn’t involved in the cases but has represented scores of clients over the years in protest-related incidents.
+“Almost all of the conduct that’s being charged is conduct that, when it occurs, is prosecuted at the state and local level.”

 Not to say there hasn’t been violence.
-Police cars have been set on fire.
+Other police cars have been set on fire.
 Officers have been injured and blinded.
 Windows have been smashed, stores looted, businesses destroyed.

 Some of those facing charges undoubtedly share far-left and anti-government views.
 Far-right protesters also have been arrested and charged.
 Some defendants have driven to protests from out of state.
 Some have criminal records and were illegally carrying weapons.
 Others are accused of using the protests as an opportunity to steal or create havoc.